Lesson 2.1: Pods (Basic Pod operations, multi-container pods)

 [root@master nginx-multi-container]# kubectl logs pod/multi-container-pod -c init-myservice

-** server can't find myservice.default.svc.cluster.local: NXDOMAIN
+** server can't find myservice.default.svc.cluster.local: NXDOMAIN[root@master nginx-multi-container]# cat myservice.yml

 apiVersion: v1